-Although the exact global estimates of urinary (vesicovaginal fistula) and or faecal (recto-vaginal fistula) incontinence burden is unknown, estimates by the WHO showed that more than 2 million women are currently living with the disorder and between 80 000 and 100 000 new cases are detected every year, largely in sub-Saharan Africa (SSA) and South East Asia.6-8 Nigeria and Ethiopia have the highest burden of obstetric fistula in SSA.
-According to the 2008 Nigerian Demographic Health Survey (NDHS), the prevalence of urinary incontinence was 0.4%, with highest prevalence in the Northern regions compared with the Southern regions.
+Although the exact global estimates of urinary (vesicovaginal fistula) and or faecal (recto-vaginal fistula) incontinence burden is unknown, estimates by the WHO showed that more than 2 million women are currently living with the disorder and between 80 000 and 100 000 new cases are detected every year, largely in sub-Saharan Africa (SSA) and South East Asia.
+6-8 Nigeria and Ethiopia have the highest burden of obstetric fistula in SSA.6 According to the 2008 Nigerian Demographic Health Survey (NDHS), the prevalence of urinary incontinence was 0.4%, with highest prevalence in the Northern regions compared with the Southern regions.
 Evidence abound that the risk of vaginal fistula is common in settings with lack or inadequate qualitative emergency obstetric care, healthcare manpower challenges and poor investment in maternity services.
-Beyond the medical factors, sociocultural issues such as early marriage, harmful cultural practices like female genital mutilation and unsupervised childbirth at home; poor policy implementation of girl child education and misconceptions about childbirth practices are other drivers responsible for the huge burden of obstetric fistula in SSA and Southeast Asia.
+110 Beyond the medical factors, sociocultural issues such as early marriage, harmful cultural practices like female genital mutilation and unsupervised childbirth at home; poor policy implementation of girl child education and misconceptions about childbirth practices are other drivers responsible for the huge burden of obstetric fistula in SSA and Southeast Asia.
+110

 Despite the huge burden of obstetric fistula in SSA, studies addressing the awareness of obstetric fistula among women are limited, particularly in Nigeria.
-The prevalence of awareness was 20%-61% in Ghana, Uganda, Ethiopia and Tanzania.12-15 Generally, there are more studies that reported poor awareness level of vaginal fistula compared with those that reported high level of awareness among women.
+11 The prevalence of awareness was 20%-61% in Ghana, Uganda, Ethiopia and Tanzania.
+12-15 Generally, there are more studies that reported poor awareness level of vaginal fistula compared with those that reported high level of awareness among women.
 It is important to evaluate the level of awareness of women who are at risk of developing involuntary leakage of urine and or faeces, especially, in Nigeria, where the burden is high.
 Adequate information on the risk factors associated with vaginal fistula would help women to take appropriate decision to prevent difficult labour, the the most common cause of vaginal fistula.
 Furthermore, findings from this analysis will assist policy-makers and public health programmers to understand the level of awareness of vaginal fistula and the contributory factors.
 This study aimed to determine the prevalence of, and the factors that could contribute to the awareness of vaginal fistula among women of reproductive age in Nigeria.

+METHODS

-METHODS Study design and data
+Study design and data

 The study utilised data from the 2018 NDHS.
 Nigeria is divided into six geopolitical regions, which consists of 36 states and a federal capital territory (FCT).
 Each state and FCT is subdivided into local government areas (LGAs).
 The LGAs were further divided into localities to make up census enumeration areas (EAs).
 The NDHS adopted a two-stage stratified cluster sampling technique; the states and FCT were stratified into urban and rural areas.
-The first stage involved 1400 EAs that were selected with prob-EAs using equal probability sampling.
-T copyright, sampling design, method and implementation can be found in the 2018 NDHS report.
+The first stage involved 1400 EAs that were selected with probability proportional to EA size across the states.
+While in the second stage, 30 households were selected in every EAs using equal probability sampling.
+Further details of sampling design, method and implementation can be found in the 2018 NDHS report.
+16